Core Concepts

 ResultSet Mapping

-When you execute a SQL query, Pyranid will walk each row in the in the javax.sql.ResultSet
+When you execute a SQL query, Pyranid will walk each row in the in the java.sql.ResultSet

 and ask your ResultSetMapper